Skip to main content

 • If you take care leave or family hospice leave and are therefore no longer able to work: You are not receiving a salary during this time.

-• If you go on part-time care leave or part-time family hospice leave and therefore work fewer hours.
-Your salary will be reduced accordingly.
+• If you take part-time care leave or part-time family hospice leave and therefore work fewer hours.
+You are receiving a reduced salary based on the hours worked.

-As a close relative, you have the right to a care leave allowance in the event of
+As a close relative, you have the right to a care leave allowance under the following conditions:

-• The person in need of care must be entitled to care allowance level 3 or above, or
+• The person in need of care must be entitled to care allowance level 3 or above.

-• You must have had an employment relationship for at least three months before starting part-time care leave or part-time family hospice leave – this is important as it ensures full insurance coverage,
+• You must have been employed for at least three months before starting part-time care leave or part-time family hospice leave – this is important as it ensures full insurance coverage.

 • You must declare that you will use the care leave or part-time care leave mainly to care for the person in need of care.
 (This declaration is not required for family hospice leave or part-time family hospice leave.)